Posted By Eugene Bruno & Associates Posted in: Car Accident.

 In this scenario, the Uber driver didn’t have any passenger in the car, yet.
 On a Thursday night around midnight, an intoxicated Uber driver was on his way to pick up a rider.
 While drunk he drove into the back of a party bus.
 Thankfully no one was on the party and the drunk driver hadn’t reached his rider who may have had a very different night if he or she got into the car.

 If you have been injured while in an Uber ride then you have the right to fight for compensation for your injuries.
-Our San Diego car Accident Attorney at the Law Offices of Eugene G. Bruno is here to aggressively advocate for your voice in court.
-Call 888-278-6688 or click here to start a conversation with our professional attorneys at the Law Offices of Eugene G. Bruno in San Diego today.
+Our San Diego car Accident Attorney at the Eugene Bruno & Associates is here to aggressively advocate for your voice in court.
+Call 888-278-6688 or click here to start a conversation with our professional attorneys at the Eugene Bruno & Associates in San Diego today.